stevenrobertson/sd-docs/report/flame_algorithm.md

 ![Affine Transformations Applied](./flame/sierpinski_vertex_pull.png)

 Notice how the next point is the midpoint between the Vertex and current point.
 These mappings guarantee the convergence of the algorithm to the desired IFS.
 This process continues on with each point being plotted.
 We have provided coloring for a visual representation of what transformation was responsible for each point.
-Points transformed by F0 are labeled yellow, F1 are labeled Red, F2 are labeled Blue.
-Iterations 2,500, 10,000, and 25,000 are displayed:
+Points transformed by $F_{0}$ are labeled [TODO yellow], $F_{1}$ are labeled [TODO Red], $F_{2}$ are labeled [TODO Blue].
+Iterations $2,500$, $10,000$, and $25,000$ are displayed:

 ![Sierpinski's Triangle after numerous iterations.](./flame/sierpinski_iterations.png)